cbacknet/AppLoader/FAQ.md

 #### I get a timeout or memory_limit warning when using the tool
 Usually most of the webspaces out there should have enough configured capacity to download and extract one of the web tools provided.
-However it could happen that the PHP configuration on some webspaces is so restricted, that the script timeout or script memory limit setting prevents this script from handling the files to download and extract.
-If you can't lift up these values it seems that this tool unfortunately will not help you.
+However, it could happen that the PHP configuration on some webspaces is so restricted, that the script timeout or script memory limit setting prevents this script from handling the files to download and extract.
+If you can't increase these values it seems that this tool unfortunately will not help you.

 <br /><br />